AI-Verified Economic Analytics Pipeline

 RAG citations

-Each AI insight pulls relevant context from a vector store before generation.
-FRED series metadata (release notes, category hierarchy) and curated federal public-domain publications (BEA, EIA, CEA reports) are chunked, embedded with sentence-transformers, and stored in ChromaDB.
-During generation, the top-k chunks for each slice get injected into the prompt as reference context.
+Each AI insight pulls context from a vector store before generation.
+FRED series metadata and curated U.S. federal publications (BEA, EIA, CEA reports, all public domain) are chunked at sentence boundaries, embedded with sentence-transformers, and stored in ChromaDB.
+The top-k chunks for each analytical slice get injected into the prompt as reference context.

-The LLM is supposed to cite these with [ref:N] tags.
+The LLM is instructed to cite these with [ref:N] tags.
 It doesn't. llama3.1:8b ignores the citation instruction consistently.
-All displayed sources come from an auto-attach mechanism that surfaces the retrieved chunks in the "Show sources" panel regardless of whether the model cited them.
-It works for the reader, but it's a workaround, not the intended design.
+The sources displayed in the "Show sources" panel all come from an auto-attach mechanism that surfaces retrieved chunks regardless of whether the model cited them.
+It works for the reader, but it's a workaround.
+The intended design was model-driven citation, and that part didn't work with this model.

 Architecture